-This topic describes how to change the data replication mode of an RDS for MySQL instance and its slave instance to improve service availability
+This topic describes how to change the mode of data replication between a primary ApsaraDB RDS MySQL instance and its secondary instances to increase database availability.

-If the slave RDS instance is unavailable or communication between the master and slave RDS instances is abnormal, the semi-synchronous data replication mode is degraded to the asynchronous data replication mode.
+If the secondary instance becomes unavailable or the primary and secondary instances cannot communicate properly, the data replication mode is downgraded from semi-synchronous to asynchronous.

 - MySQL 8.0 High-availability Edition (with local SSDs)